RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-17-high-dim-sphere.md

 $$\Big( \frac{r-\epsilon}{r} \Big)^D$$

 As $$D$$ gets larger, that fraction converges to 0 since the term being exponentiated, $$(r-\epsilon) / r$$ is less than $$1$$.
-Consequently, _the fraction of the sphere in the middle goes to zero_ and the sphere becomes hollow!
+Consequently, the fraction of the sphere in the middle goes to zero and the sphere becomes hollow!
 In 2D, almost all of a circle is more than $$\epsilon$$ away from its shell, but in high dimensions, almost all of an n-sphere is within $$\epsilon$$ from its boundary.

+To summarize: __spheres in high dimensions become hollow__!!

 So much simpler than boxes, spheres and spikes!!